Ann Woodward: Shooting, aftermath, and suicide

-In 1975, Truman Capote published excerpts of his unfinished novel Answered Prayers in Esquire, which scandalized high society.
+In 1975, Truman Capote published excerpts of his unfinished novel Answered Prayers (eventually published as Answered Prayers: The Unfinished Novel in 1986) in Esquire, which scandalized high society.
 The novel's characters were based on Capote's real-life acquaintances who were prominent socialites of the time.
-The novel revealed scandals and issues within the lives of William S. Paley, Babe Paley, Happy Rockefeller, Gloria Vanderbilt, and Woodward.
-In the novel, Capote based a character named Ann Cutler, a bigamist and gold digger who shoots her husband, on Woodward's killing of her husband, implying that it was murder.
-Answered Prayers caused such a scandal prior to its release that Woodward killed herself by taking cyanide later that year.
-Her body was discovered on October 10, 1975 in her apartment on Fifth Avenue.
+The published excerpts, heavily fabricated and rooted in gossip, claimed to reveal scandals and issues within the lives of William S. Paley, Babe Paley, Happy Rockefeller, Gloria Vanderbilt, and Woodward.
+Despite having only met Woodward once, briefly, in the Palace Hotel in St. Moritz, Capote took an immediate dislike to her, and became obsessed with her.
+In one of the excerpts from Answered Prayers published in Esquire magazine, "La Côte Basque 1965", Capote writes about a character named Ann Hopkins, a bigamist and gold digger who shoots her husband, based on Woodward's killing of her husband, implying that it was murder.
+The released excerpts caused a wave of gossip.

+Woodward killed herself by taking cyanide; according to her friends, she was already suffering from severe depression.
+Her body was discovered on October 10, 1975, in her apartment on Fifth Avenue.
+Woodward's funeral took place at St. James Episcopal Church on the Upper East Side.

 Her mother-in-law said of her death, "she shot my son, and Truman just murdered her, and so now I suppose we don't have to worry about that anymore."
-Subsequently, both of Woodward's sons committed suicide; James in 1976 and William in 1999.
+Subsequently, both of Woodward's sons died by suicide; James in 1978 and William in 1999.

 The incident was also portrayed in Dominick Dunne's 1985 novel The Two Mrs. Grenvilles, which was turned into a television miniseries in 1987.

-Woodward's funeral took place at St. James Episcopal Church on the Upper East Side.
-She was buried in the Woodward family plot at Woodlawn Cemetery in the Bronx.
+In the series Feud: Capote vs. The Swans, Woodward is portrayed by Demi Moore.
+The series focuses on Capote's ostracization from New York society following the publication of "La Côte Basque 1965".